 We can help.

-You may not know Metformin by it’s true name, but here are some others you may recognize:
+You may not know Metformin by its true name, but here are some others you might recognize:

-There may be other generic or brand names, but these are the most popular ones you will see.
+There may be other generic or brand names for Metformin, but these are the most popular ones you will see.

 Why Metformin Affects Life Insurance

 Taking the drug means you’re working to control or moderate your diabetes, and diabetes is a serious condition for life insurance underwriters.

 How much diabetes impacts your access to affordable life insurance depends on the extent of your diabetes, the medications you take to treat it and any other conditions, and your overall health.

 Adverse health conditions equate to liability for insurance companies, which can result in higher premiums for you or limited access to adequate coverage.

 In addition, someone who takes Metformin may also be taking another prescription, like insulin, to help control high blood glucose.

 The combination, over a long period of time, can be harmful to the body, especially the kidneys.